Germain Pilon

 Stefano Maderno (1576-1636)

 Pilon excelled in all fields, drawing as well as sculpture.
 By 1555 he was providing models for Parisian goldsmiths.
-His early works were influenced by Renaissance art from Italy, but out of this, his works moved towards Mannerism - favouring intensity and ambiguity.
+His early works were influenced by Renaissance art from Italy, especially those of Michelangelo, but out of this, his works moved towards Mannerism - favouring intensity and ambiguity.
 His figures were elongated and had exaggerated poses.
 His work developed mid-career and became even more realistic, displaying theatrical emotion.

 Heart of Henri II

-Pilon's first (and most famous) work is a marble monument Heart of Henri II (1561, Louvre, also known as The Three Graces).
+Pilon's first and most famous marble sculpture is the monument Heart of Henri II (1561, Louvre, also known as The Three Graces).
 Although he was still young, the fact that he was entrusted with such an important commission, shows that he was already considered in high regard.
 The group statue consists of three graces, holding an urn over their head.
 Executed from a single block of marble, the delicate and graceful sculpture is an outstanding piece of art, blending the best of French and Italian sculptural influences.

 Mausoleum by Catherine de Medici